-I teach a wide range of courses, including Ethics, Food Ethics, Environmental Ethics, Biomedical Ethics, Logic, and interdisciplinary courses with colleagues on topics like Animal Ethics, Asian Philosophy, and Effective Altruism.
-My aim in my teaching is to help students see how philosophy connects with their lives outside the classroom.
+I'm an Associate Professor and Department Chair of Philosophy at St. Catherine University in Saint Paul, Minnesota.
+I teach a wide range of courses, including Ethics, Food Ethics, Environmental Ethics, Asian Philosophy, Biomedical Ethics, Logic, and interdisciplinary courses with colleagues on topics like Animal Ethics, Buddhist Philosophy, and Effective Altruism.
+My aim in teaching is to help students see how philosophy connects with their lives outside the classroom.

 I do a good bit of public outreach, mostly around the ethics of eating animals, by engaging with communities impacted by factory farming, giving public talks and serving on panel discussions, writing op-eds and letters, and volunteering with animal advocacy organizations.

 I live in Saint Paul, Minnesota with my partner Michelle and our cat Bubs.
 When I'm not doing philosophy, I like to ride my bike, take transit, and cook and eat tasty plant-based Ethiopian, Nepali, Szechuan, and Cambodian food.